Wall Tiling Cost

 Quartz wall tiles

 While this is a positive, it can also be a downside, as quartz does not need resealing or maintenance because it is non-porous, meaning it does not absorb water.
-This could be perceived as a negative point due to the fact it can become somewhat slippery.
+This could be perceived as a negative point due to the fact that it can become somewhat slippery.

 Marble Tiles